morganwills/kumu/README.md

 For the sake of being able to tag and sort code them, the snippets are stored in the Issues section.
 Keeping them all as "open" issues and always tagging a snippet allows for ease of searchability.

-A knowledge base outside of code snippets is found in the Wiki.
+The wiki in this git repo is for storing useful information for using Kumu that isn't necessarily a snippet of code for the advanced editor!